JasonDemoP/androidpokerappproj/README.md

 Running the Application

-Run the project using: android studio ide download a emulator in android studio open emulator and run the program
+1. Run the project using: android studio ide

+2. download a emulator in android studio

+3. Open emulator and run the program